ultravioletrs/cocos-docs/docs/getting-started.md

 cargo build --release --bin addition --features cocos
 ```

 This will generate the binary in the `target/release` folder.
-Copy the binary to `cocos` folder.
+Copy the binary to the `cocos` folder.

 ```bash
 cp target/release/addition ../cocos